simOne3107/R4CogPsy/README.md

 library (rmarkdown)
 ```

-Occasionally two different packages may have used the same name for two different functions.
+Occasionally, two different packages may have used the same name for two different functions.
 If you have both packages loaded in a given session, you need to specify from which package you would like the function to come from.
 You can do so with the following line of code:

 ```r
 packagename::functionname()
 ```

-When sharing a script with others, it is generally recommended to include all the packages needed to run your code.

 ***************************************************************************************************************************************